Cwmyoy – St Martin’s Church

 History

-Construction of the church of St. Martin in Cwmyoy probably began in the 12th century, but in the 13th century it was significantly enlarged.
+Construction of the church of St. Martin in Cwmyoy probably began in the 12th century.
+In the 13th century it was significantly enlarged.
 Probably not long after the erection, due to the land subsidence, the tower and chancel began to tilt in opposite directions, which led to numerous renovations trying to remedy the collapse of the building.
-Victorian reconstruction from 1887 added buttresses to the nave and chancel and to the tower.
+Victorian repairs from 1887 added buttresses to the nave and chancel and to the tower.
 Further renovations took place in 1991.

 Architecture